pedrocaixeta/pylovo_fork/docs/source/installation/installation.rst

 (Optional) Preprocess transformers from OSM data
 ------------------------------------------------
-By default the database is populated with preloaded data of transformers in Bavaria.
+By default the database is populated with preloaded data of transformers in Bavaria, which are directly available in the repository: ``raw_data/transformer_data/fetched_trafos/2145268_*.geojson``.

-If you want to fetch up-to-date data upon running ``runme/main_constructor.py`` data from OSM, delete the ``raw_data/transformer_data/processed_trafos/*_trafos_processed.geojson`` file before running the script.
+If you want to fetch up-to-date data from OSM upon setting up the database with ``runme/main_constructor.py``, delete the ``raw_data/transformer_data/processed_trafos/*_trafos_processed.geojson`` file before running the script.
+Pylovo will then know to fetch new data before importing it.

+It is not necessary to delete ``raw_data/transformer_data/fetched_trafos/2145268_*.geojson``.
+Pylovo will fetch new data from OSM even if they are there, since the processing part afterwards takes much longer.

 If you want to fetch up-to-date data upon running ``runme/main_constructor.py`` from a different area then change the ``RELATION_ID`` in ``src/data_import/import_transformers.py`` to the relation ID of the desired area.

 .. note::
-    Processing transformer data can take around 50 minutes for entire German states.
+    Processing transformer data can take around **50 minutes** for entire German states.

 How to find desired relation ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~